BilalIrfanContact/AskMyDoc/README.md

    The model is instructed to answer strictly from provided context
          ↓
-9. Answer is returned to the frontend and rendered in the chat view Message is persisted to Supabase (messages table)
+9. Answer is returned to the frontend and rendered in the chat view The UI shows a typing-style loader during retrieval/generation and auto-scrolls to the newest message Message is persisted to Supabase (messages table)
          ↓
 10. User can close the tab, return later, and the conversation is still there